Exhibition tickets and Friends of Palazzo Strozzi membership cards may be purchased at the box office in the Palazzo Strozzi courtyard.

 A book shop situated after the last exhibition hall offers visitors a selection of publications and other items relating to the exhibition.

-The Strozzi Caffè Colle Bereto Winery in the Palazzo Strozzi courtyard is at once a bar, a bistrot, a restaurant and a meeting point in the heart of Florence, open to visitors to Palazzo Strozzi’s exhibitions and to the general public alike.
+Inside the courtyard of Palazzo Strozzi, the Strozzi Café – Colle Bereto Winery is a bar, a bistrot, a restaurant and a meeting point in the heart of Florence, open both to visitors to Palazzo Strozzi and to the general public.

 The toilets reserved for exhibition visitors are fully equipped for disabled access.
-The courtyard also has a toilet reserved for Strozzi Caffè Colle Bereto Winery customers
+The courtyard also has a toilet reserved for Strozzi Café – Colle Bereto Winery customers.

 A baby changing facility is available in the toilet reserved for exhibition visitors on the first floor of the Palazzo.

 Palazzo Strozzi offers guided tours of its exhibitions both for individual visitors and for groups.

 Palazzo Strozzi organises family activities tailored to cater for different age groups.
 Reservations are required to take part in these activities, but the Family Kit is available for families wishing to tour the exhibition under their own steam.

 Palazzo Strozzi’s exhibition halls have no architectural barriers.

 Two wheelchairs are available for visitors and may be requested free of charge at the Info Point on the first floor.